The Immigration Document

 - The Application for Immigration Document (located in our Forms Library): All international students must complete this form, even if you are attending another school in the U.S. This document lets us know a little more about you.
 When you complete this form, make sure you list a permanent address that is not in the United States.
 We cannot issue an immigration document for you if you only list a local U.S. address.

 - Financial Documentation for 9 Months of Study: To comply with federal immigration regulations, you are required to document that you have the financial capability to study in the United States for the first year of your program.
 Tuition, fees, and living expenses for 9 months of study (your first two semesters at USC) may vary from program to program.
 If you are unsure of the amount you need to provide, please email email@example.com and we will be happy to help you with this estimate.

 If you are already here in the United States attending another institution on an active SEVIS record, you will need to have your SEVIS record transferred to the University of South Carolina before we can issue an updated I-20/DS-2019 for you.
 Please speak with an international student advisor at your current school about the transfer process.
 You will still need to complete the three required documents in the section above, as well as the Transfer-In Form (located in our Forms Library).

 Change of Visa Status

 If you currently have a U.S. visa, but you need to change to the F-1 student visa status, International Student Services will help guide you through this process.
 It is typically much faster for you to leave the U.S. to apply for a new visa, but we understand that this is not always the best option for students.
-For those who need to stay within the United States to change their visa status, International Student Services is here to help you.
-We will need to create an initial I-20 for you before you apply to change your status.
-Schedule an appointment to meet with an advisor about changing your visa status as soon as possible.
-Processing times often take several months - don't delay!
+For those who need to stay within the United States to change their visa status, International Student Services will work with you to create your initial I-20 so you can submit a change of status application.
+For information about applying for a change of status, please see the change of status section of the ISS website.
+Processing times often take several months--don't delay!